 be assumed to have capacity unless it is established they lack capacity

 not be treated as unable to make a decision unless all practicable steps have been taken without success

 not be treated as unable to make a decision just because they make an unwise decision

 Ability to make decisions

 Mental capacity decisions should focus on a person's ability to make a specific decision at a particular time.
 Loss of capacity can be temporary or partial, and can change over time.
+The fact that a person was deemed to lack capacity at some point in the past may not mean they still lack it at present.
 A person can lack capacity to make a decision about one issue and retain the ability to make a decision about something else.